Compensation and Benefits Report Testimonials

 Last year’s survey also found that “CEOs of responding organizations reported an average 18 years’ experience in the nonprofit sector and over two-thirds of CEOs were recruited from outside their organizations (69 percent).
 This indicates a need for professional development across our sector for retaining talent and growing leadership here in Arizona.

 The best way we can gather truly comprehensive data is to have as many nonprofit organizations as possible participate in the survey.
 With more organizations participating, the data will be a more accurate representation of the industry as a whole.
-I hope that you will join me in completing this year’s Nonprofit Compensation and Benefits survey by January 29, which will help Arizona’s nonprofit sector have a comprehensive assessment for the betterment of all of our combined work.
+I hope that you will join me in completing this year’s Nonprofit Compensation and Benefits survey, which will help Arizona’s nonprofit sector have a comprehensive assessment for the betterment of all of our combined work.

 Kimber Lanning is Founder and Executive Director of Local First Arizona, a statewide organization implementing innovative strategies for new models of economic development that create vibrant local economies.
 Lanning is an entrepreneur, business leader and community development specialist who works to cultivate strong self-reliant communities and inspire a higher quality of life for people across Arizona.
 Lanning’s passions, which are seen throughout her work, include fostering cultural diversity and inclusion, economic resilience and responsible growth for Arizona’s urban areas.